 When you have completed this unit you should be able to:

-Once the immune system has been severely damaged by HIV infection, and the disease has reached stage 3 or 4, only antiretroviral treatment can control and reverse the disease process.
-Without antiretroviral treatment most of these children will die within a few months.
+Once the immune system has been severely damaged by HIV infection, and the disease has reached stage 3 or 4, only antiretroviral treatment can control and partially reverse the disease process.
+Without antiretroviral treatment most of these children will die within infancy or early childhood.
 Starting treatment early in HIV infected infants, before clinical signs appear, reduces mortality by 75%.

-Antiretroviral treatment (highly active antiretroviral treatment or HAART) can change HIV infection from a rapidly fatal disease to a manageable, chronic illness.
+Antiretroviral treatment can change HIV infection from a rapidly fatal disease to a manageable, chronic illness.

 Only antiretroviral treatment can change AIDS from a rapidly fatal disease to a manageable chronic illness.